MAFA: A multi-agent framework for annotation: Introduction

 Traditional FAQ annotation approaches typically rely on a single technique, such as embedding-based retrieval, keyword matching, or direct large language model (LLM) inference.
 While each approach has strengths, they also have limitations: embedding models may miss semantic nuances, keyword matching can fail with synonyms or paraphrases, and direct LLM approaches may lack domain-specific knowledge or context.

 In this paper, we propose a multi-agent framework for FAQ annotation (MAFA).
 Our framework employs specialized agents to generate candidate FAQs, followed by a judge agent that reranks these candidates to produce a final, optimized ranking.
-This approach is inspired by recent advances in ensemble learning and LLM-based multi-agent systems introduced by \cite{du2023multi}.
+This approach is inspired by recent advances in ensemble learning and LLM-based multi-agent systems introduced by \citet{du2023multi}.

-A key innovation in our framework is the use of specialized few-shot examples for each agent.
-Rather than providing identical examples to all agents, we carefully select different sets that align with each agent's strengths and capabilities, maximizing effectiveness on particular query types while increasing the overall diversity of the system's coverage.
-This novel multi-agent framework for FAQ annotation combines diverse approaches with a dedicated judge agent that effectively reranks candidate FAQs, resulting in significant performance improvements.
-Our comprehensive evaluation on both a real-world banking dataset and public benchmarks demonstrates the framework's effectiveness, with particular analysis of performance across different query types.
-The implementation reveals practical insights for deploying such systems in production banking environments, addressing challenges like ambiguous queries and technical terminology.
-Together, these contributions establish a robust methodology for improving FAQ annotation accuracy while maintaining efficiency in customer-facing applications.
+Our framework achieves significant performance gains through strategic few-shot example selection tailored to individual agents.
+Rather than applying uniform examples across all agents, we curate distinct example sets that align with each agent's unique capabilities and strengths.
+This targeted approach enhances performance across diverse query types while expanding the system's coverage and adaptability.
+The multi-agent architecture, combined with a dedicated judge agent for intelligent reranking, delivers substantial improvements in FAQ mapping accuracy.
+Through comprehensive evaluation on both proprietary banking data and public benchmarks (LCQMC and FiQA), we demonstrate the framework's effectiveness across varied domains and query patterns.
+Our implementation provides valuable insights for production deployment in banking environments, effectively handling challenges such as ambiguous queries and domain-specific terminology.
+These contributions establish a robust and practical methodology that advances FAQ annotation accuracy while maintaining the efficiency required for customer-facing applications.